 What is LCD?
-Working and Types
+Working Principle, Features, and Future Trends

 Construction and Working of Liquid Crystal display